 You should only remove and replace the mounting plates during the upfitting process.
-They should not be removed permanently.
+You should not remove them permanently.

 Universal Top Tray

 You can remove the trim on the top of the instrument panel to aid in upfitting aftermarket accessories or mounting equipment.